DannyRukks/HR-Analytics-Report/README.md

 # Data Cleaning/Preparation
 The following tasks were performed in the data wrangling stage
 - Data loading and inspection
-- Renaming of columns
+- Renaming the columns.
+- Dropping duplicates.
 - Handling missing and null values
 - Eliminate redundant data
-- Validating columns data types
+- Checking for some more Transformations
 # Data Modelling and Visualization
 Data Modelling was not created in this project because the dataset is stored in a single table.
 Creating data modelling is necessary when multiple tables are involved as it improves data quality and performance.